Kerry Schott: Career

 Her early career included investment banking for 14 years with senior roles at Deutsche Bank, Bankers Trust and Whitlam Turnbull.

 Schott has also had roles as visiting professor at Oxford and Princeton Universities, senior NSW Treasury official, chair of the Environmental Protection Authority, Director of NBN, Chair of Moorebank Intermodal Company, adviser to the Reserve Bank of Australia and Trade Practices Commissioner.She chaired the Energy Security Board from 2018-2021 and was tasked with redesigning the National Electricity Market for the increase in renewable energy.

 During her time as CEO of Sydney Water, Schott opposed a proposal by Australian Water Holdings (AWH) for a public-private partnership.
 The Independent Commission Against Corruption later heard that this proposal was part of a scheme by Eddie Obeid that would earn the Obeids up to $60 million through their secret stake in AWH.
 Due to Schott's opposition, Obeid lobbied Phil Costa, water minister at the time to "sack the bitch", but she was retained with the minister later describing her performance as "nothing short of excellent".
 She continued to stand up against the alleged corruption around her, warning Arthur Sinodinos (acting AWH chairman), that the people at AWH were dishonest.

 In 2014, Schott chaired a panel that reviewed NSW electoral funding.
 The outcome ruled out full public funding of election campaigns, an option that had been favoured by the Premier Mike Baird and opposition leader John Robertson.

 In 2013-14, Schott oversaw the sale of NSW Coal Fired Power Stations to AGL, Origin, Energy Australia and the Vales Point Power Station to a company owned by Trevor St Baker and Brian Flannery.

+On 30 October 2023, Federal Treasurer Jim Chalmers appointed Schott as chair of the Competition Taskforce Advisory Panel, which has been established to advise the Treasury on national competition policy.